CinarBayramic/CSDTk/readme.md

 ## if you are a developer and you are working on a project that unfortunately has one of my projects as a dependency this guide will hopefully make things easy for you.

-1)(**OPTIONAL**) run the following command depending on your operating system(you must be in the parent directory of the cloned project
+1) (**OPTIONAL**) run the following command depending on your operating system(you must be in the parent directory of the cloned project

 GNU: mv ./CSDTk/* ./
 WIN: move "./CSDTk/*" "./"